DinoBektesevic/DinoBektesevic.github.io/README.md

 We split the data in each nightly CSV file and converted them into separate JSON format files for fields, stars and the moon.
 The separated files were placed into directories named after the MJD to which they belong.
 The rationale for these steps are covered in more depth in [section 4.3](#4.3-machinery).

 <img src="docs/dirStruct.png" width=650px>

+The date selector/calendar is generated from a single json file that summarizes each available night.

 ### 4.3 Technical challenges.